logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/restrictive_permissions.md

 ### Step 2: Create an instance profile

-You need to create an instance profile that will identify all instances started by Hopsworks.ai.
+You need to create an instance profile that will identify all instances started by [managed.hopsworks.ai](https://managed.hopsworks.ai).
 Follow this guide to create a role to be used by EC2 with no permissions attached:
 [Creating a Role for an AWS Service (Console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).
 Take note of the ARN of the role you just created.